Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • irreversible changes in internal organs.

-Acute heart failure (AHF) most often develops with various heart diseases.
-AHF syndrome affects the left ventricle of the myocardium, the patient has signs of pulmonary edema in the form of shortness of breath, separation of pink sputum during coughing.
-Acute heart failure often progresses to heart attack or stroke.
+Acute heart failure (AHF) most often develops in various heart diseases.
+AHF syndrome affects the left ventricle of the myocardium; the patient develops signs of pulmonary edema in the form of shortness of breath and pink sputum during coughing.
+Acute heart failure often progresses to a heart attack or stroke.

-Arrhythmia is also a complication of chronic coronary artery disease.
+Arrhythmia is also a complication of chronic ischemic heart disease.
 This is a fairly common pathology.
-The most common types of arrhythmias are:
+The most common types of arrhythmia:

 • sinus tachycardia;